How to succeed in business … and make a difference

 It took four years and an immense amount of collaboration, support and yes, leadership from colleagues in both faculties to conceptualize and launch the IBH program in 2017 — “You should see how dark my hair was in 2013,” Mohammad jokes, running a hand over his head.

 He sifts through hundreds of applications to hand-pick the students who are accepted into the program, considering their grades, leadership experience, résumés and video interviews.

-With its limited enrolment and small class size, he gets to know every student personally.
+With the program’s limited enrolment and small class size, he gets to know every student personally.